 She had been married for nine years and had suffered through five miscarriages before coming to Prem Sewa Hospital.

 To encourage her faith, Suman was given the Word, which she loves to read regularly.
-When asked what she likes most about it, she replies that in the Hindu religion, many people worship their god as a kind of showing off rather than worshiping, but in the Word, Jesus says to pray behind closed doors.
+When asked what she likes most about it, she replies that in the her religion, many people worship their god as a kind of showing off rather than worshiping, but in the Word, Jesus says to pray behind closed doors.
 If she has difficulty reading parts of it, her husband helps her, and her family is not restricting her reading at all.
-Suman believes in the miracles that can happen through Jesus.
+Suman believes in the miracles that can happen through God.

 Making Blind Eyes See

 70-year-old Sukur Ahmed came to Prem Sewa Hospital complaining of dim vision.
 When the staff inquired about his background, it was discovered that he had no one to look after him since his wife died five years ago and his only son died five years prior to that.
 He is extremely poor, surviving solely on handouts from the pradhan (village headman) and other villagers.

 Upon examining Sukur, the ophthalmologist found that his vision in both eyes was so bad he couldn’t count fingers held right before his face.
 The organization WHO defines blindness as the inability to count fingers at a distance of three meters, so Sukur would definitely be considered blind in both eyes.
 Unfortunately, the simple cataract surgery he needs costs 600 rupees ($10), which for him is out of the question.
 That same amount would buy just a pizza in the more wealthy city areas.
 Thanks to generous donations that had come in for needy patients, Sukur received his surgery and his sight.